cyberjoey/Moody-Bed-Alexa-Skill/README.md

-# Particle-Bed-Alexa-Skill
+# Moody-Bed-Alexa-Skill
-This repository contains code and instruction for using the Particle Bed Alexa Skill.
+This repository contains code and instruction for using the Moody Bed Alexa Skill.

 ## Hardware Setup